MayamaTakeshi/yate-experiments/README.md

 ## Overview

-This repo documents our experiments with Yate (Yet Another Telephony Engine)
+This repo documents our experiments with Yate (Yet Another Telephony Engine).

 We use a Dockerfile to build a docker image containing yate, sngrep2, node.js and sipp.

-The experiments are a few tests (using node.js) controlling yate via [next-yate](https://github.com/0LEG0/next-yate) or via ([yate-extmodule](https://github.com/latysheff/node-yate-extmodule)
+The experiments are a few tests (using node.js) controlling yate via [next-yate](https://github.com/0LEG0/next-yate) or via [yate-extmodule](https://github.com/latysheff/node-yate-extmodule)

 I recommend you to follow [learning-freeswitch](https://github.com/MayamaTakeshi/learning-freeswitch) before experimenting with this.

-You might also like to take a look at: https://docs.yate.ro/wiki/Beginners_in_Yate
+You might also want to take a look at: https://docs.yate.ro/wiki/Beginners_in_Yate

 (the information is outdated but the basics didn't change).